cortexlabs/cortex/docs/workloads/realtime/autoscaling.md

 In addition to the autoscaling configuration options (described below), there are two fields in the pod configuration which are relevant to replica autoscaling:

-**`max_concurrency`** (default: 1): The the maximum number of requests that will be concurrently sent into the container by Cortex.
+**`max_concurrency`** (default: 1): The maximum number of requests that will be concurrently sent into the container by Cortex.
 If your web server is designed to handle multiple concurrent requests, increasing `max_concurrency` will increase the throughput of a replica (and result in fewer total replicas for a given load).

 <br>

-**`max_queue_length`** (default: 100): The the maximum number of requests which will be queued by the replica (beyond `max_concurrency`) before requests are rejected with HTTP error code 503.
+**`max_queue_length`** (default: 100): The maximum number of requests which will be queued by the replica (beyond `max_concurrency`) before requests are rejected with HTTP error code 503.
 For long-running APIs, decreasing `max_replica_concurrency` and configuring the client to retry when it receives 503 responses will improve queue fairness accross replicas by preventing requests from sitting in long queues.

 <br>